microsoft/FluidFramework/experimental/dds/tree2/api-report/tree2.api.md

 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { ISharedObject } from '@fluidframework/shared-object-base';
+import { NodeKeyFieldKind as NodeKeyFieldKind_2 } from '../../feature-libraries';
+import { Optional as Optional_2 } from '../../feature-libraries';
+import { Optional as Optional_3 } from '../feature-libraries';
+import { SchemaLibrary as SchemaLibrary_2 } from '../../feature-libraries';
+import { SchemaLibrary as SchemaLibrary_3 } from '../feature-libraries';
+import { SequenceFieldKind } from '../../feature-libraries';
+import { SequenceFieldKind as SequenceFieldKind_2 } from '../feature-libraries';
 import { SessionSpaceCompressedId } from '@fluidframework/runtime-definitions';
 import { StableId } from '@fluidframework/runtime-definitions';
 import type { Static } from '@sinclair/typebox';
+import { TreeNodeSchema as TreeNodeSchema_2 } from '../../feature-libraries';
+import { TreeNodeSchema as TreeNodeSchema_3 } from '../feature-libraries';
 import type { TSchema } from '@sinclair/typebox';
+import { ValueSchema as ValueSchema_2 } from '..';

 // @alpha
 export interface Adapters {